ansible-community/antsibull-nox/docs/getting-started.md

     antsibull-nox will then not add the `formatters` session (because it would do nothing useful as it would be empty).

+If you want to run nox in CI, please read [Running nox in CI](nox-in-ci.md).

 ## Basic troubleshooting

 ### General problems